Future Students: Vocational Nursing

 Vocational Nursing Financial Aid Options:

-Vocational nursing students are eligible to use payment plans and other programs to make payments.
+Vocational nursing students are also eligible to use payment plans programs.

-Vocational nursing students are also urged to contact their local Texas Workforce Commission as some students may be eligible for the WIA program, which offers additional assistance for educational and living expenses.
+Students are also urged to contact their local Texas Workforce Solutions as some students may be eligible for the Workforce Investment Opportunity Act (WIOA) program, which offers additional assistance for educational and living expenses.

-Vocational nursing students starting their program in 2013-2014 school year can expect the following costs (books are estimated):
+Vocational nursing students starting their program during the 2016-2017 school year can expect the following costs (books are estimated):

 |Books & supplies||$1800||$0||$0|